โ

 But seek first his kingdom and his righteousness, and all these things will be given to you as well.

-In this section of the Sermon on the Mount, Jesus addressed the anxiety that comes from worrying about material needs — food, clothing and shelter.
-He redirected his followers to prioritise their relationship with God and the pursuit of righteousness above all earthly concerns, making an extraordinary promise: that God would ensure all their genuine needs would be provided if they put Him first.
+In this section of the Sermon on the Mount, Jesus addressed anxiety about material needs.
+He redirected his followers to prioritise their relationship with God above all earthly concerns, making an extraordinary promise: that God would ensure all genuine needs would be provided if they put Him first.

 Copied to clipboard!